-As of June 30, 2018, we owned five trademarks in the PRC.
+As of December 31, 2018, we owned five trademarks in the PRC.
 We rely to a significant extent on our brand name, A M, in marketing our properties but our business is otherwise not materially dependent on any intellectual property rights.
-We believe that we did not suffer from any infringement of our intellectual property rights by any third parties or violate any intellectual property rights of third parties in 2015, 2016, 2017 and the six months ended June 30, 2018.
+We believe that we did not suffer from any infringement of our intellectual property rights by any third parties or violate any intellectual property rights of third parties in 2016, 2017 and 2018.